 Feeds can be set up in CSV, XLSX (Excel) or XML format.
-Google Shopping for example uses a XML feed format to transfer product information to their marketplace.
+Google Shopping, for example, uses a XML feed format to transfer product information to their marketplace.
 To learn how to successfully tailor the format of your XML feed to meet another system's requirements, click on this link.

 Example: For Google Manufacturer Center you will need to match the data format specifications Google provides with the product attributes you want to share on the platform (id, title, brand, price, description, image_link, …).
 If the attribute is called 'SKU' in Plytix, then you will rename it 'id' to meet Google standards.

-Once you have set up all your attributes accordingly, click Process now and a Feed link (URL) will be created, which you can then share on Google Shopping!
+Once you have set up all of your attributes accordingly, click Process now and a Feed link (URL) will be created, which you can then share on Google Shopping!
 Your products will be uploaded and selling better before you know it!